 Your relationship with your child will set the tone for his or her future.
 This is exactly why parent behavior therapy is necessary.16 The more you’re involved with your child’s life, the more ADHD symptoms will decrease.17

 It’s also a good idea to be honest with your child.
-Don’t hide ADHD from
+Don’t hide ADHD from them.
+At the same time, be patient while you enforce the rules.
+Be calm – yet stern – to help improve their behavior over time.

 |↑1||Data & Statistics.
 Centers for Disease Control and Prevention.|